vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. On the Review details page, verify the template details and click **Next**.
 1. On the Select storage page, select a storage policy from the VM Storage Policy drop-down menu and choose the  datastore location where you want to store the virtual machine files.
 1. On the Select networks page, select the network **nsx_alb_management_pg** and click **Next**.
-1. On the Customize template page, provide the NSX Advanced Load Balancer management network details such as IP address, subnet mask, and gateway, and then click **Next**.
+1. On the Customize template page, provide the NSX Advanced Load Balancer management network details such as IP address, subnet mask, and gateway, and click **Next**.
 1. On the Ready to complete page, review the page and click **Finish**.

     ![Deployment of NSX Advanced Load Balancer](img/tko-on-vsphere/6-AVI-ova-config.png)

 A new task for creating the virtual machine appears in the **Recent Tasks** pane.
 After the task is complete, the NSX Advanced Load Balancer virtual machine is created on the selected resource.
 Power on the virtual machine and give it a few minutes for the system to boot.
-Upon successful boot up, navigate to NSX Advanced Load Balancer on your browser.
+Upon successful boot up, go to NSX Advanced Load Balancer on your browser.
 **Note**: While the system is booting up, a blank web page or a 503 status code may appear.

 ### <a id="nsx-alb-init"> </a>NSX Advanced Load Balancer: Initial Setup

-After NSX Advanced Load Balancer is successfully deployed and running, navigate to NSX Advanced Load Balancer on your browser using the URL https://<em><IP/FQDN></em> and configure the basic system settings:
+After NSX Advanced Load Balancer is successfully deployed and running, go to NSX Advanced Load Balancer on your browser using the URL https://<em><IP/FQDN></em> and configure the basic system settings:

 1. Set admin password and click on **Create Account**.

     ![Set admin password and create account](img/tko-on-vsphere/7.ALB-login.png)

-2. On the Welcome page, under **System Settings**, set backup passphrase and provide DNS information, and then click **Next**.
+2. On the Welcome page, under **System Settings**, set backup passphrase and provide DNS information, and click **Next**.

     ![Set backup passphrase and provide DNS information](img/tko-on-vsphere/8.ALB-Welcome-screen.png)

-3. Under **Email/SMTP**, provide email and SMTP information, and then click **Next**.
+3. Under **Email/SMTP**, provide email and SMTP information, and click **Next**.

     ![Provide email and SMTP information](img/tko-on-vsphere/9.ALB-Welcome-email-smtp.png)

 4. Under **Multi-Tenant**, configure settings as follows and click **Save**.
     - IP Route Domain: Share IP route domain across tenants
     - Service Engines are managed within the: Provider (Shared across tenants)
-    - Tenant Access to Service Engine: Read
+    - Tenant Access to Service Engine: Read Access

     ![Configure multi-tenant settings](img/tko-on-vsphere/10.ALB-Welcome-Multi-tenant.png)

 If you did not select the **Setup Cloud After** option before saving, the initial configuration wizard exits.
 The Cloud configuration window does not automatically launch and you are directed to a dashboard view on the controller.

-### **NSX Advanced Load Balancer: NTP Configuration**
+### NSX Advanced Load Balancer: NTP Configuration

-To configure NTP, navigate to **Administration** > **Settings** > **DNS/NTP > Edit** and add your NTP server details and then click **Save**.
+To configure NTP, go to **Administration** > **Settings** > **DNS/NTP > Edit** and add your NTP server details and click **Save**.

 **Note:** You may also delete the default NTP servers.